Hosted by the French Institute for Radiological Protection and Nuclear Safety (IRSN) and the Nuclear Energy Agency (NEA)

 Consistent with other NEA workshops, participation is open to experts from FCF operating organisations, regulatory authorities and their TSOs, FCF designers and vendors and industry associations and observers from NEA member countries.
 The organising committee will seek participation from other countries and organisations.

 Participants wishing to present papers shall submit an abstract (between 200 and 400 words).
 All abstracts should be submitted by 29 September 2017 electronically with the registration form when available on this page.
 (Note: All abstracts should be submitted electronically, using MS Word and “Times New Roman 11” font.)
+Download the abstract form.